diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/1st/canyoncrossroads.md

 a scenic outpost of REDTAIL'S BUTTE.

 home to our protagonists, canyon crossroads sits atop grassy foothills where the railroad exits TUNNEL CANYON on its way down to redtail.
+[EDIT]

 once a simple pit stop, canyon crossroads has grown into a small town that sees visitors year-round. quality lodgings and its proximity to the mountains and their forests make it popular with (game, bounty, monster) hunters as well.